 The moment a sponsor receives a proposal, the clock starts ticking.
 Every day a great proposal sits unread in an inbox is a day of leverage planning and implementation you’ll never get back.
 Every day you put off that leverage planning or you let bureaucracy slow you down, your list of leverage options gets shorter.

 It is absolutely imperative that you streamline the selection, leverage and measurement planning, and implementation process, because it will cost you options and it will cost you results if you don’t.

-Use sponsorship guidelines to give sponsorship seekers all the information you can about what you need and what they need to provide.
+Use sponsorship guidelines to give rightsholders all the information you can about what you need and what they need to provide.
 This will reduce the number of proposals you receive dramatically, reducing review time, and improve the ones you get out of sight, reducing the back-and-forth required to get a proposal that meets your needs.
 Need a template?
-You can download a Sponsorship Guidelines Template or get it (and lots more) in The Corporate Sponsorship Toolkit.
+You can download a Sponsorship Guidelines Template.

-The critical takeaway is that you need to be selling as far out from your event/season/program/whatever as you possibly can.
+The critical takeaway is that you need to be selling as far out from your property kick-off as you possibly can.
 Put your list of upcoming properties to sell into date order and then let’s get real: